Ask a Librarian

 Library databases, including

-CINAHL Plus with Full Text, MedLine with Full Text, PsycInfo,
+CINAHL Complete, MedLine with Full Text, Cochrane Collection, PsycInfo,

-Health Source Nursing/Academic Edition, Education Research Complete, ERIC, the Professional Development Collection, and Academic Search Complete are a major source of high quality information on nursing and related topics.
+Health Source Nursing/Academic Edition, AHFS Consumer Medication Information, Education Research Complete, ERIC, the Professional Development Collection, and Academic Search Complete are a major source of high quality information on nursing and related topics.
 These include descriptions of of articles published in nursing research journals, nursing magazines, medical journals and magazines and journals in related fields that provide some of the most dependable and up-to-date information available.